gali981101/Location-Prototype-CoreData/README.md

 # Location-App
-Small Test Project for MapView and Core Data
+Small test project for MapView and Core Data